- What is a Thai Massage certificate?

 - What is a massage license?

 - When and where do you need them?

 - What do you need to know to practice Thai Massage legally?

 You will find all the answers right here!

 Thai Massage legal aspects

-There are many therapists, especially in the US, who passionately argue for licencing.
-However this article is not about opinions and preferences, but strictly about facts and the legal side of massage in various parts of the world.
+There are many therapists, especially in the US, who passionately argue for licensing.
+However this article is not about opinions and preferences.
+Instead, it is strictly about facts and the legal side of massage in various parts of the world.

-The first thing we need to understand is that there there is a difference between certification and licencing.
+The first thing we need to understand is that there there is a difference between certification and licensing.

 Certification means that someone, like a qualified individual teacher or a massage school – in our case Thai Healing Massage Academy – certifies all or part of the following:

 - You are qualified to practice Thai Massage